 Then, as consciousness dawned, he became aware of a familiar tightness in his bladder.
 That was quickly followed by the awareness that his chosen sleeping place was somewhat lumpier than usual.
-Radyn winced.
+Radyn grimaced.
 Lifting his hips, he pulled the half-empty bottle out from under him and slumped back to the canvas.

 The discovery prompted a sudden rush of images from the evening’s celebrations.
 His brow knotted, then relaxed.
 Nothing too embarrassing, which was good.
 Unlike that time in Wissleshire… It had taken him weeks to live that one down.
-He figured it was one of the hazards of being the youngest in a travelling company.
+He figured it was one of the hazards of being the youngest in a travelling carnival.

 A campfire still glowed in the convoy’s centre.
 Uric and Baergin the warrior sat around the dwindling flames, along with two of the mercenaries, Monjo the illusionist, and the company fire tamer Skyg the grodgolyte.

 Uric was holding court as usual.
 Radyn could see his foster father’s pipe smoke chugging skyward between his words.
 Radyn suspected that was what Uric enjoyed most about being leader of the company: people felt obliged to listen to his stories.

-The massive lake floated tranquilly under the quiet night.
-Its velvet-smooth waters were a mirror of the starry heavens, the blue moon rippling gently across its surface.
-The forest hugged the water close on every bank.
+Radyn frowned at the lake and then back towards the camp.
+He didn’t remember a lake being this close… Its velvet-smooth waters were a mirror of the starry heavens, the blue moon rippling across its surface.
+The forest hugged the shore on every bank.

 Old Man Boulder.
 Yes, he was sure of it.
 The only problem was, Old Man Boulder jutted out of Tibble Lake—a lake that lay almost a day’s ride from here, only a couple of hours from Devonridge.
 Radyn squinted with a little more effort and took a step closer.

 Straight into the icy water.
 He jerked his soaking foot back with a gasp.
 The lake’s chilly waters seeped through his boot, shooting up his leg and straight into his mind, instantly banishing any hope of sleep.

 Well, there’s more than one way to beat a hangover, he thought dryly and, placing the bottle on the bank, made clear his disdain for the lake by relieving himself into its waters.

-Radyn was about to take a swig from his bottle when he shivered, feeling the eerie tingle of eyes upon him.
+Radyn sighed out over the moonlit lake, watching the trees on the shore sway in the night.
+He was about to take a swig from his bottle when he shivered, feeling the tingle of eyes upon him.
 He turned to find Grol the burveeg sitting on the bank a few feet away.